flatironinstitute/caiman_central/readme.md

 # CaImAn Central
 <img src="Caiman_logo_2.png" alt="Caiman logo" align="right" width="250">

 A central hub for news about the [Caiman software package](https://github.com/flatironinstitute/CaImAn) for calcium imaging analysis.
-It will include information about workshops, community meetings, and any other caiman news.
+It will include information about workshops, community meetings, and any other Caiman-relevant news.

 ## Release note notes
 Not every release is notable, but we'll note some of the more signifiant bits here.